Villadelfia/dmgtris/README.md

 - A/B/Start — Navigate the menus
 - Up/Down — Change which option is selected
 - Left/Right — Change the value of the option
-- Select — Switch profiles while on the main menu
+- Select — Switch profiles while on the main menu, hold for 5 seconds to wipe the score table currently displayed when on the records screen.

 ### Gameplay
 - A — Rotate 1